reynico/readynas-remote-decrypt/README.md

 I have encountered this problem a couple of times.
 It was very painful when I was traveling or not at home at the time, so I decided to fix it: A Raspberry PI Zero in OTG mode can act as a USB mass storage device, and I can remotely load the decryption key in that virtual device.

+There is a more detailed write up [here](https://blog.nico.ninja/netgear-readynas-remote-decrypt/).

 ## Requirements

 * Raspberry PI Zero.